PelagicCreatures/sargasso/README.md

 You can also defer the instantiation using the lazy method by tagging it with `data-lazy-sargasso-class` instead of `data-sargasso-class` which will only start up the class when the element is visible in the viewport

 ### HIJAX
 Sargasso automatically captures `<a href="..">` tags and calls the LoadPageHandler instead of letting the browser load pages.
-You can make a link be ignored by hijax by setting the '<a href=".." data-no-hijax>'.
+You can make a link be ignored by hijax by setting the `<a href=".." data-no-hijax>`.
 Offsite links and links with targets are automatically ignored. bootSargasso also returns the function `LoadPageHandler(href)`.
 You must call this to load a new page programatically.

 EG. instead of `location.href= '/home'`, use `LoadPageHandler('/home')`